-A brick or subway layout is a perfect choice for a patio or a kitchen floor.
+A brick (or subway) layout is a perfect choice for a patio or a kitchen floor.

 A repeating pattern can create either a simple checkered floor or it can become a dazzling design that can complement the furniture and artwork in your space.
 Repeating patterns can incorporate a combination of colors that look wonderful.

-An old classic marble floor design is a bordered floor.
+An old classic marble floor tile design is a bordered floor.
 Different color or shade is used for the border which can either cover the whole room or be in the middle of the room covering a small section.
 Different sizes or shapes can be used for the border as well to make it more distinct.
 Hallways or entryways can be more defined if bordered with a dark colored marble.

 Mosaics and Medallions

 Mosaics and medallions are creative pieces that can express a person’s inner artistic soul.
 A medallion inlaid in the middle of a hall looks majestic.
 A beautiful mosaic or complex motif can easily put rugs to shame.
 Simple geometric design also looks amazing whether in multicolor or a combination of two colors.
 Creativity in such designs have no bounds.

 The latest design that has taken the world by storm is the optical illusion floor or the 3-D floor.
 In this design, different colors or varying shades are used to add depth and dimension to a design—and the results are outstanding!

 From its sophisticated beauty to its renowned radiance, marble tile has long been associated with trendy lavish homes.
 Installing marble tile can make a statement in your house, but there are some interior spaces that are better suited than others.
 Here are some of the best places you can install marble tile in your home.